World Future Council

 The World Future Council (WFC) is a German non-profit foundation with its headquarters in Hamburg.
 It works to pass on a healthy and sustainable planet with just and peaceful societies to future generations.

 FuturePolicy.org

-The website futurepolicy.org website presents political solutions and assists decision-makers in developing and implementing future just policies.
+The futurepolicy.org website presents political solutions and assists decision-makers in developing and implementing future just policies.
 It is an online database designed for policy-makers to simplify the sharing of existing and proven policy solutions to tackle the world's most fundamental and urgent problems.
 It now contains policies, for example on renewable energies, energy efficiency, sustainable cities and food production in the era of climate change, that have been promoted in WFC publications, films and hearings.